How to Teach Homeschool Math (A Plan for Non-Math Lovers)

 Why on earth do we have to learn math?

-When you are tackling a subject you don’t enjoy, it’s super helpful to understand why it’s necessary for your educational well-being and hopefully for your development as a person, right?
+When you are tackling a subject you don’t enjoy, it’s super helpful to understand why it’s necessary for your educational well-being and, hopefully, for your development as a person, right?
 Math has traditionally been one of those subjects we can’t put our fingers on.
 Why in the world do we need to know and understand it?

 It’s hard for us to understand why we need algebra in the grocery store or to balance our checkbooks.
 I spent years wondering the same thing until I began to grasp that math, like every other subject, gives us the knowledge to realize the true awesomeness of God.